 The discrepant LSMS updates the Number Pool Block appropriately and issues an M- SETDELETE Response in CMIP (or DNLR – DownloadReply in XML) back to the NPAC SMS.

-The NPAC SMS issues an M-EVENT-REPORT subscriptionVersionStatusAttributeValueChange in CMIP (or VATN – SvAttributeValueChangeNotification in XML) to the Service Provider who owns the Subscription Version referred to in step 76 to set the subscriptionVersionStatus to 'active' and update the subscriptionFailedSP-List.

-The Current Service Provider SOA for the Subscription Version referred to in step 76 issues an M-EVENT-REPORT Confirmation in CMIP (or NOTR – NotificationReply in XML) back to the NPAC SMS.

 The NPAC SMS issues an M-EVENT-REPORT subscriptionVersionAttributeValueChange in CMIP (or VATN – SvAttributeValueChangeNotification in XML) to the Service Provider who owns the Subscription Version referred to in step 7 above to set the subscriptionVersionStatus to 'active' and update the subscriptionFailedSP-List.

 After step 11: